BordowyRydwan/Midas.ProjectSetup/README.md

 This script clones all project repositories from section **Project subrepositories**

 ### compose-all
 This script allows to quickly dockerize the services or frontends after any changes.
-Pushing to Docker Hub is going to be done right after I buy myself an organization license.
+After composing the containers, you can push images to Docker Hub for further Kubernetes orchestration

+## Docker Hub
+I pushed Docker images to Docker Hub.
+The list of repositories is available [HERE](https://hub.docker.com/u/bordowyrydwan).